XZH-James/NeuronMapper/SegmentModule-main/experiments/README.md

-This folder is used to store the data and the network model during the training of the split network
+This folder is used to store the data and the network model during the training of the segmentation network